-Overall responsibility for the GSSA framework, output and policy lies with the CGL Board.
-This policy is reviewed annually by the Risk Management Function and any changes approved by the CGL Board in Q4 of each year.
+Overall responsibility for the GSSA framework, output and policy lies with the CGL and CRL Board.
+This policy is reviewed annually by the Risk Management Function and any changes approved by the CGL and CRL Board.

 GSSA Process

 The GSSA requires inputs from a number of key business activities including but not limited to: